Welcome to the Shotgun Players’ 30th Anniversary Season!

 Written by Noelle Viñas | Directed by Elizabeth Carter

 Our world premiere Zoom commission follows a young, queer pastor attempting to navigate her new congregation’s shift to online worship due to COVID-19.
 As seasons change outside and the flat timeline of quarantine continues, the church fights to maintain a practice that rotates around fellowship and community across generations and cultures when they can’t hug, cook, or sing together.
 Feel the Spirit was generously supported by a grant from The Tournesol Project.
 This performance has ended.
 See the archive page.

 Written by Tim Cowbury | Directed by Rebecca Novick

 A bold, imaginative response to the stories of those seeking refuge in the UK, The Claim asks what happens when your life is at stake and all you have to save it are your words.
-The runaway hit of the last Edinburgh Fringe Festival, The Claim is a comically absurd and quietly shattering journey to the heart of our tolerant and fair society.
+The runaway hit of the 2019 Edinburgh Fringe Festival, The Claim is a comically absurd and quietly shattering journey to the heart of our tolerant and fair society.
 In Person with streaming options

 Conceived & Performed by Beth Wilmurt with Jake Rodriguez

 Featuring the Songs of Malvina Reynolds

 Unheard in her time, Cassandra records an album of songs entitled This World, a time capsule of truths for anyone in the future who will listen.
 But people today don’t really listen to each other.
 In Person with streaming options

 Written by Deneen Reynolds-Knott | Directed by Leigh Rondon-Davis

 In the sunless Pittsburgh winter of 1996, two co-eds connect over a shared love for R&B girl groups but quickly discover something deeper.
 While attending a predominantly white college, these two Black students create their own bubble of self discovery, music and sanctuary in their dorm room.
 However, the stress of love, financial hardship, and the persistent lack of privacy threaten to destroy it.
 A finalist for the 2020 Bay Area Playwright’s Festival.
 In Person with streaming options

 CHAMPAGNE STAGED READING SERIES